Vyshnavi07214/SkillStack/README.md

 Rich text notes for learning objectives

 2. Progress Tracking & Management
-📊 Visual Progress Indicators
+Visual Progress Indicators with:

 Color-coded progress bars (25% Started, 75% In Progress, 100% Completed)

 Real-time progress updates

-✏️ Progress Updates
+ Progress Updates with:

 Modal form for editing existing skills

 Status change tracking with timestamps

-🔍 Advanced Filtering
+ Advanced Filtering with:

 Filter by status (All, Started, In Progress, Completed)